My articles focus on a wide range of topics, including beauty, skincare and fashion.

-I am always met with queries, either in real life or online, about where I shop for my clothes.
-For the most part, people are shocked when I give them the answer.
-I am here to let you in on some of my top tips for shopping Goth on a budget, which will include where to look for alternative style clothing (some of my favourite pieces were found in places you probably wouldn't expect, and also how to turn simple items into amazing Gothic pieces that may become vital to your everyday look.
+I am here to let you in on some of my top tips for shopping Goth on a budget which will include where to look for alternative style clothing (some of my favourite pieces were found in places you probably wouldn't expect!), and also how to turn simple items into amazing Gothic pieces that may become wardrobe staples that can change a basic look dramatically.

 For some, this will seem like the beginning of a horror story.
 The ''Normal'' shops!?
 Is she crazy!?
 The answer is no, I'm not.
-Not when it comes to this anyway.
+Well, not when it comes to this anyway.

-Being in these ''normal'' stores can be daunting at first as we can often feel out of place or that we perhaps don't belong within these kinds of settings but try to keep that thought out of your mind even if those around you begin to stare.
-You are in there to do the exact same as everyone else, and there is nothing wrong with that.
+Setting foot in these ''normal'' stores can be daunting at first, and it's easy to feel out of place or that we perhaps don't belong within these kinds of settings.
+But try to push that thought out of your mind, even if those around you begin to stare - you are there for the exact same reason everyone else is.

-It is also quite overwhelming being surrounded by a vast array of styles and colours that we have become so unaccustomed to over the years so it's important that you stay focused on key features to look out for.
+It can also be quite overwhelming to be surrounded by a vast array of styles and colours that we have become so unaccustomed to over the years, which makes it easy to miss out on some amazing items.

 Besides being open-minded, you are pretty much going to be shopping as you usually would.
 Keeping an eye out for lots of lace, bell sleeves and bat-wings, studs and spikes, ruffles, velvet and pleather/leather depending on your personal preferences.

 If you are open to rummaging through lots of—let's say quirky—items to find what you are looking for, then searching thrift stores might be right up your street.
 These stores can be very hectic and seem to have no apparent order for the most part, but sometimes that's what makes finding things so much fun.
-If you have the patience for it, you could walk away with an amazing bargain.
+Plus, if you have the patience for it, you could walk away with an amazing bargain!